brian-peter-dickson/draft-dickson-dnsop-ds-hack/README.md

     example.com NS ns1.Example.Net
     example.com NS ns2.Example.Net

-These two records have RDATA, which after canonicalization and converting to lower case, would be:

-    ns1.example.net
-    ns2.example.net

-The input to the digest for each NS recrod is the corresponding value.
+The input to the digest for each NS record is the uncompressed wire format of their respective RVALUEs.

 The Key Tag is calculated per [@!RFC4034] using this value as the RDATA.